Limited support for Folkestone and Hythe

-We're not currently able to provide detailed weekly summaries for Folkestone and Hythe Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Folkestone and Hythe Council.
+Running the service is expensive, and we need to cover our costs.

 Finance and Performance Scrutiny Sub-Committee - Tuesday, 12th March, 2024 6.00 pm